urothis/nwn-nwsync-docker/README.md

 nwnxee version will be put into urothis/nwnxee-template

 ## Usage
-Spin up the docker compose, then run the sh/bat script.
+"docker-compose up caddy"

+This will spin up the required webserver for nwsync to generate manifest and files.

+'You can safely disconnect from that terminal using ctrl-z'

 "./nwnsnc.sh" should work on linux

-Once nwsync has pulled the manifest and files it needs to deliver the content.
+Once nwsync has pulled the manifest, and files it needs to deliver the content.

-"docker-compose down"

-modify the nwserver.env file to

-NWN_NWSYNCURL=1

-Once that is saved,

-"docker-compose up"
+"docker-compose up nwnxee-server"

+## Normal usage

+Once files are in place and you want to restart everything.
+'docker-compose down'
+and
+'docker-compose up'

+Should be what you use in your normal testing routine.

 ## Windows